Also known as Labdanum

 Cistus is a perennial shrub native to the Mediterranean region.
 It can reach over six feet in height and all parts of the plant exude a highly scented resin called labdanum.
 This resin has been harvested for over 3000 years and was highly prized by ancient perfumers.
 Today, cistus essential oil is distilled from the flowers, while the absolute is produced by solvent extraction from the leaves and twigs.

 USES: Like other solvent-extracted absolutes, Cistus Absolute has not been widely used in aromatherapy and it’s main uses are in perfumery.
+Another oil that is often used in perfumery is Celery Seed Oil.

 Essential Oil Safety Considerations